People's Liberation Army at the 1989 Tiananmen Square protests and massacre: Elsewhere in Beijing

-Demonstrations on East Chang’an Avenue

-Later in the morning, thousands of demonstrators tried to enter the square from the northeast on East Chang'an Avenue, which was blocked by rows of infantry.
-Many in the crowd were parents of the demonstrators who had been in the square.
-As the crowd approached the troops, an officer sounded a warning, and the troops opened fire.
-The crowd scurried back down the avenue in view of journalists in the Beijing Hotel.
-Dozens of protesters were shot in the back as they fled.
-Later, the crowds surged back toward the troops, who opened fire again, forcing them to retreat.
-The crowd attempted several more times but could not enter the square, which remained closed to the public for two weeks.
+Later in the morning, some demonstrators regrouped and approached the square from the northeast on East Chang'an Avenue, but were driven off by gunfire as they attempted to enter the square, which remained closed to the public for two weeks.

-Students return to campus

-Later in the morning, several thousand students walking back to campus encountered a convoy of the 64th Army's 190th Division near Xueyuan Street.
-The students blocked the convoy and showed their commander the body of nine-year-old Lü Peng, who was killed by gunfire the night before at Fuxingmen.
-The sight of the child enraged the crowds.
-The commander ordered his men not to fire and pulled back.
-Later that afternoon, 27 vehicles of the 64th Army were burned near the Madian Bridge.
+At 6:00am, about a hundred students met thousands of local residents at Qianmen, and together they shouted slogans at troops, but dispersed when the soldiers started to shoot at the sky; one student was wounded in the shooting.

-June 5–7
+After June 4

 On June 5, having secured the square, the military began to reassert control over thoroughfares through the city, especially Chang'an Avenue.
 A column of tanks of the 1st Armored Division left the square and heading east on Chang'an Avenue and came upon a lone protester standing in the middle of the avenue.
 The brief standoff between the man and the tanks was captured by Western media atop the Beijing Hotel.
 As the tank driver attempted to go around him, the man moved into the tank's path.
 He stood defiantly in front of the tanks for some time, then climbed up onto the turret of the lead tank to speak to the soldiers inside.
-After returning to his position in front of the tanks, the man was pulled aside by several other individuals believed to be plainclothed government agents.
+After returning to his position in front of the tanks, the man was pulled aside by a group of people.
+Charlie Cole, who was there for Newsweek, claimed that the men were Chinese government agents, while Jan Wong, who was there for The Globe and Mail, thought that they were concerned bystanders.

+According to Li Xiaoming, an officer in the 116th Division, a soldier in his unit fired at a crowd that had surrounded other troops outside the Xinhua News Agency, defying orders to fire into the air or the ground to intimidate the crowd.
+Li estimates that fewer than one out of 1,000 soldiers actually fired on crowds, for otherwise, "blood would have flowed like river through the streets" as it would take "only ten soldiers each emptying their magazine, to kill 300–400 people."

-On June 7, troops from the 39th Army fired on the diplomatic apartments along Jianguomen Outer Street after a sniper reportedly shot and killed one soldier, Zang Lijie, and wounded two others.
-Larry Wortzel, a military intelligence officer at the U.S. Embassy, says that he received advance warning of the shooting with exact hours along with buildings and floors to avoid.
-Wortzel believes the firings were intended to intimidate foreigners, who left Beijing en masse.
+Snipers continued to fire at troops in the days following 3-4 June.
+On June 7, troops from the 39th Army fired on the diplomatic apartments along Jianguomen Outer Street after sniper fire from that direction reportedly shot and killed one soldier, Zang Lijie, and wounded three others.
+Troops sealed off the compound and arrested a suspected sniper after a search of the apartments lasting an hour.

+Larry Wortzel, a military intelligence officer at the U.S. Embassy, stated that he received advance warning of the shooting with exact hours along with buildings and floors to avoid.

+On the morning of 17 June, the square was re-opened to the public, and a ceremony was held at the Monument to the People's Heroes for soldiers who died in the operation to take the square.
+The same day, two individuals were captured after exchanging gunfire with soldiers.

+On 18 June, 8 people were sentenced to death for attacking troops and military vehicles.